Automated Teller Machine

 I change directory to the parent of

-atmcd ..the terminal is my friend, and shows
+atmcd ..the terminal shows

 .../pumping_pythonI am back in the